Towards Any-Quality Image Segmentation via Generative and Adaptive Latent Space Enhancement: Related Work

 \subsection{Segmentation on Low-Quality Images}

 Executing robust segmentation across various scenarios is a critical issue.
 Numerous studies \cite{benchmark-robustness, improve-robust, sam-robustness1, robustsam} have highlighted significant performance degradation in conventional segmentation models and foundational SAMs when confronted with low-quality images with degradation.
 Many related studies \cite{improve-robust, benchmark-robustness, lwfa, fifo, dense-gram} have been proposed to enhance the robustness of segmentation models against low-quality data.
 For instance, URIE \cite{urie} enhances segmentation robustness under multiple image impairments by introducing classification-based constraints.
 QualNet \cite{QualNet} achieves quality-agnostic feature extraction through a reversible encoding scheme.
 Meanwhile, FIFO \cite{fifo} promotes the learning of fog-resilient features in segmentation frameworks via a fog-pass filtering mechanism.
-These methods primarily consider a single type of degradation.
-Recently, RobustSAM \cite{robustsam} is introduced to enhance the robustness of the SAM against multiple image degradations through anti-degradation feature learning.
+These methods primarily consider a single type of degradation. {Segment Anything Model (SAM) \cite{sam} exhibits strong generalization ability due to large-scale pre-training on diverse data.
+However, this does not guarantee robustness under severe image degradations.
+Although diverse training data and augmentation improve invariance to moderate appearance variations, they cannot fully compensate for the loss of semantic cues caused by heavy noise, blur, or artifacts.} Recently, RobustSAM \cite{robustsam} is introduced to enhance the robustness of the SAM against multiple image degradations through anti-degradation feature learning.
 However, its performance also struggles when dealing with complex degradations.
 The real-world image noise is often too complex to be modeled by a single degradation \cite{image-noise, image-noise2, image-noise3}.
 Therefore, robustly segmenting images of any quality remains challenging.